Frequently asked questions – Service Dogs

 For more information about other human rights legislation for Alberta, please go to www.albertahumanrights.ab.ca.

 Under the Public Health Act animals cannot be present in areas where food is being prepared or served.
-How does this affect owners with service dogs?
+How does this affect handlers with service dogs?

 Although the Public Health Act stipulates that animals cannot be present in areas where food is being prepared or served, the Public Health Act makes an exception for both service and guide dogs.
 Persons with disabilities accompanied by a qualified service dog will be permitted entry to any establishment where the general public is customarily admitted.
 Some areas may be excluded such as kitchens in restaurants or intensive care units in hospitals.